 As one of the three parameters of every project, time is a commodity that project managers want the most, but often have the least.
 The business world is moving at an increasingly fast pace, so project managers are under pressure to deliver projects more quickly than ever before.

-Upper management and clients will judge a project’s success not only by the achievement of goals, but by whether these goals were achieved within the deadline to retain the company’s competitive edge.
+Upper management and clients will measure project success not only by the achievement of goals, but by whether these goals were achieved within the deadline to retain the company’s competitive edge.
 As a result, project managers need effective time management skills to lead a project to success.

 Apply the 80/20 Rule to achieve maximum results with little effort